FNP vs. NP: What's the Difference? Nurse Practitioner Types & Comparison

-According to the Bureau of Labor Statistics, the need for nurse practitioners is projected to increase 36 percent from 2016–2026, resulting in as many as 56,100 new jobs.
+According to the Bureau of Labor Statistics, the need for nurse practitioners is projected to increase 36 percent from 2016–2026.1 This will result in as many as 56,100 new jobs.
 Nurse practitioners that specialize in geriatric care will be in high demand due to the growing healthcare needs of the aging baby boomer population.

 Is a physician assistant PA) above a nurse practitioner?